 The San Joaquin General Hospital-Radiologic Technology Program is a two-year program in which graduates receive a certificate.
 Graduates are eligible to complete state certification examinations qualifying them to practice as a Certified Radiologic Technologists (CRT) in the state of California.
 With the additional, complementary completion of a degree, graduates are eligible to partake in national boards to become Registered Radiologic Technologists (RT-ARRT).
 Those accepted without a degree must have completed additional specified general education coursework to assure concurrent graduation from Delta College at the time of graduation from the school.
 Beginning in 2015 possession of an associate degree became a requirement for taking the National Board Exam (ARRT).
 Recognizing that Certification and Registration are intermediary to satisfying our program goals -- Students / Graduates will be adequately prepared to become entry-level radiographers/professionals in the field of Medical Imaging --a major focus will be assuring degree completion either prior to or concurrent with program graduation.
 Radiologic Technologists work in the x-ray departments of hospitals, surgical centers, physicians' offices, and clinics.

 Classroom and laboratory instruction takes place at San Joaquin General Hospital, which is located in French Camp, approximately five miles south of downtown Stockton just off of Interstate-5.
-Clinical instruction takes place at each of the clinical affiliates mentioned above.
-The first day of class for new students is on August 17 (2016).
-School hours are normally 8:00 - 4:30, Monday through Friday.
+Clinical instruction takes place at each of the clinical affiliates mentioned below.

 Our hospital-based School of Radiologic Technology is a major component of the San Joaquin General Hospital and the Hospital Diagnostic Imaging Department.
 As such we share their values, dedication, and commitment to providing the highest quality health care, education, and training.
 Our educational program remains community-oriented, culturally sensitive, and highly affordable.